shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 #### VOX
 Controls whether VOX (Voice Operated Switch) is enabled or disabled.

+#### Ch Power
+Controls the custom / individual power assigned to the channel.
+See also the section in about controlling power.

+By defaulat all channels will use the Master power setting, and this option allows a custom power setting to be set on a channel, or for the channel set to use the Master power setting.

 #### Accepting and saving the changes to the channel
 Pressing the **Green** menu key confirms the changes.